citizen428/protocols/README.md

 nil.blank? #=> true
 ```

-In both cases `defimpl` will `include` the protocol module, define a nested module called `"#{protocol_name}Implementation"` and include this module too.
-While this may seem complicated, it makes it possible to `derive` implementations from other classes.
+`defimpl` will `include` the protocol module, define a nested module called `"#{protocol_name}Implementation"`
+and include this module too.
+While this may seem complicated, it makes it possible to `derive` implementations
+from other classes.

 ### Deriving protocols